h3abionet/h3agwas/README.md

 ### Authors

+Current team: Scott Hazelhurst, Jean-Tristan Brandenburg, Lindsay Clark, Obokula Smile, Michael Ebo Turkson, Michael Thompson,

+H3ABioNet Pipelines team leadership: Christopher Fields,  Shakuntala Baichoo, Sumir Panji, Gerrit Botha.

-Scott Hazelhurst, Jean-Tristan Brandenburg, Lerato E. Magosi, Shaun Aron, Rob Clucas,  Eugene de Beste, Aboyomini Mosaku, Don Armstrong and the Wits Bioinformatics team
+Past members and contributors: Lerato E. Magosi, Shaun Aron, Rob Clucas,  Eugene de Beste, Aboyomini Mosaku, Don Armstrong and the Wits Bioinformatics team

 We thank Harry Noyes from the University of Liverpool and Ayton Meintjes from UCT who both spent significant effort being testers of the pipleine, and the many users at the Sydney Brenner Institute for Molecular Bioscience for their patience and suggestion.